 1. Place all the dry ingredients (baking soda, corn flour, citric acid, salt) in a bowl and combine evenly.

 2. In the mug, mix all your wet ingredients (coconut oil, water, essential oils) and stir well.
 You should create a nice smooth paste.

-We encourage you to get a bit experimental with scents or to do some research to find the right scent for Mum.
-We used peppermint oil as it is said to help with headaches (any Mum with a toddler would know all about those!) and it’s also very uplifting.
+We encourage you to get a bit experimental with scents or to do some research to find the right scent.
+We used peppermint oil as it is said to help with headaches and it’s also very uplifting.
 Lemon oil, bergamot oil and jasmine oil is a great combination for an invigorating bath bomb whereas orange oil and rose oil combined with the coconut oil makes a gorgeous blend for a more romantic bath bomb.
 You can also buy pre-blended essential oils such as ‘calm and destress‘, ‘clarify and focus‘ etc.

 3. Now it’s time to put your gloves on, mix the wet and dry ingredients and have some fun!

 We recommend using coconut oil for bath bombs instead of other oils as it creates a paste rather than a liquid… if you use a liquid oil, you need to very slowly combine the wet and dry ingredients together to prevent the dry ingredients from reacting and fizzing because you want to save that until bath time.
 However, using coconut oil means you can simply make a well in the middle of your dry ingredients, plop all the wet ingredients (aka the paste) in the centre and use your hands to begin mixing.

 You should end up with a crumbly consistency that only just holds together when you squeeze them in your hands.
 Don’t be alarmed if it still appears very dry, these quantities are correct.